Why Does My Apartment Smell and What to Do About It?

 They say your home is your castle, but that doesn’t mean you want your apartment to smell like a musty moat or worse, right?

-Bad apartment smells are unpleasant, but there are plenty of easy solutions to rid your place of foul odors.
+Bad apartment smells are unpleasant, and if you don’t take care of them quickly, the problem can quickly spread throughout a small space.
+If you just moved into a new apartment and there are some lingering smells you can’t seem to get rid of, fear not.
+There are plenty of easy renter-friendly solutions to rid your place of foul odors.
 In this article, we highlight some of the most common apartment smells and what to do about them beyond just opening windows to get some fresh air.

 How to Get Rid of Cooking Smells in a Small Apartment

-White vinegar and baking soda, two inexpensive and common everyday products, are often all you need to rid yourself of bad smells caused by foods.
+White vinegar and baking soda, two inexpensive and common everyday products, have deodorizing properties and are often all you need to rid yourself of bad smells caused by foods.
 Sprinkle baking soda onto carpets and furniture, leave for an hour or two and then vacuum.

 Fill a spray bottle with white vinegar and use it to clean countertops, appliances, cabinets, and fixtures (keep in mind that vinegar can damage marble, quartz, and natural wood).